jodydadescott/keytab-token-broker/README.md

   # This is the lifetime of a Keytab.
 The format is Golang time.Duration.
   keytabLifetime: 60

-  # This is the random seed that principal passwords are derived from.
-This must be kept
-  # secret.
-It is a good idea to keep this in a seperate config file with restrictive
-  # read & write permissions.
-Consider keeping it in a vault.
-  seed: this is not a good seed

 logging:
   # This should be debug, info, warn or error.
 Default is info.